How to Make a Game Without Coding

 Part 3: Building the Character Manifest

-Once all animations are baked, build the character manifest.
-In the left panel under your reference images, open Character Manifest and click the plus icon.
-Name the manifest clearly — something like CharacterNamePlayerCore with no spaces.
-Then select all the sprite sheets that belong to this character and click Create Manifest.
+Once all animations have sprite sheets, build the character manifest.
+Inside the Character Details page, open Character Manifest and click the plus icon.
+Give the manifest a clear name: CharacterNameProjectName with no spaces.
+Select all the sprite sheets that belong to this character and click Create Manifest.

 The manifest is the container that defines everything this character can do.
-It bundles all the animations together so AI Studio knows what animations exist, what they are called, and how to reference them when building game logic.
+It bundles all the animations together so Code Studio knows what animations exist, what they are called, and how to reference them when building game logic.
 Without a manifest, the AI cannot connect your animations to the game's state management system.

-For the character style question, the correct answer is to request a placeholder system that can be swapped for your existing manifest.
-This tells the AI to build the animation logic with hooks for your character rather than generating its own placeholder assets that would need to be removed later.
+The AI will ask clarifying questions before generating the plan.
+Answer them directly and concisely.
+For the character style question, request a placeholder system that can be swapped for your existing manifest.
+This tells the AI to build animation logic with hooks for your character rather than generating placeholder assets that would need to be removed later.

 Part 5: First Preview, Errors, and Fixing Them

 For the endless runner, several runtime errors appeared after the first build.
-The fix was a single click: the Fix All button.
-Clicking it presents a plan showing what the AI intends to fix, the approach it will take, and the steps it will execute.
-Review the plan, approve it, and the AI works through the fixes in sequence.
-Enable auto-approve if you want to let the AI move through steps without pausing for confirmation on each one.
+Use the Fix it button to let the AI diagnose and address them.
+The AI presents a plan showing what it intends to fix, the approach it will take, and the steps it will execute.
+Review the plan, approve it, and the AI works through the fixes.
+After fixes are applied, stop the build, run the Rebuild Button, and press Play.
+The result for the endless runner was a working game: rocks and holes appearing as obstacles, space bar for jump, shift for run, a scoring system, and difficulty increasing over time.

 Part 6: Adding Your Character Animations to the Game

 This is the complete pipeline.
-Character concept to reference sheet to animations to sprite sheets to manifest to game logic to playable build — entirely through natural language, with no code written at any point in the process.
+Character concept to reference sheet to animations to sprite sheets to manifest to game logic to playable build: entirely through natural language, with no code written at any point in the process.

-Watch the Full End-to-End Walkthrough
+Watch the Full Walkthrough

 What Game Types You Can Build This Way

 The endless runner is one example of what this pipeline produces.
-Makko supports 2D game development broadly — the agentic AI can build game logic for any mechanic you can describe clearly in natural language.
+Makko supports 2D game development broadly: the agentic AI can build game logic for any mechanic you can describe clearly in natural language.

 Why This Is Different From Traditional No-Code Tools